 How do you know if you should quit your job?
-By considering these issues before you resign yourself to looking for new work (though I personally think quitting is exciting, because it offers so many new opportunities!).
+Ask yourself these questions before you resign from your current job and start looking for new work.

-Have you heard of Tim Ferriss’ The 4-Hour Workweek: Escape 9-5, Live Anywhere, and Join the New Rich?
+If you haven’t read Tim Ferriss’ The 4-Hour Workweek: Escape 9-5, Live Anywhere, and Join the New Rich?, now is the time.
 It’s an excellent career resource, and can help you figure out how to manage your career effectively and strategically.